Is influencer marketing effective? More and more companies are starting to think so…

 The main con that I see from working with influencers is influencer “fraud.”
 There are some unscrupulous people who buy followers that are, in reality, just bots.
 They do this to receive free products and get paid for their promotion when they have no audience at all.
 However, these fake influencers are easy to spot if you know what to look for.
 So, this is a smaller concern these days.

 Now, we’ll move on to the pros of influencer marketing.
 Both of the ones I’m going to talk about were actually mentioned earlier in this article.
 Number one: usually you can compensate influencers with free products which is extremely cost-effective.
 Smaller influencers– who have higher engagement, by the way— are more likely to promote you for little cost to you.

-I made a program that covers all the bases of marketing – from Instagram, Facebook, SEO, ads, and more.
-Head to 10xworkshop.com to watch so your Influencer Marketing efforts are even stronger.
+And if you want more must-know marketing insights, I made a program that covers all the bases — from Instagram, Facebook, SEO, ads, and more.
+Head to 10XWorkshop.com to watch and strengthen your influencer marketing efforts.